Biofeedback: How Can I Learn From My Body?

 It is important for clients to regain control over these “involuntary” responses to gain more self-direction in the healing process.
 Clients who can recognize their responses and work toward beneficially altering them can regain control over parts of their lives that they may have lost to their disorder.

-Here at First Steps Recovery, we offer neurofeedback therapy for clients looking to regain control over their “involuntary” reactions to certain stimuli.
-Neurofeedback is a type of biofeedback that promotes a self-directed process for managing symptoms and gaining awareness of reactions that may lead to substance use.
-Neurofeedback works because clients are exposed to certain audible and visual stimuli, record their immediate reactions, and work to regain control over their responses.
-Clients overcoming substance use disorders (SUDs), depression, or anxiety may benefit from this program.
-To learn more about neurofeedback therapy at First Steps Recovery or other services to help one’s healing journey, please call our facility at (844) 489-0836.
+Here at First Steps Recovery, we offer therapy for clients looking to regain control over their “involuntary” reactions to certain stimuli.
+Clients overcoming substance use disorders (SUDs), depression, or anxiety may benefit from this treatment.
+To learn more about therapy at First Steps Recovery or other services to help one’s healing journey, please call our facility at (844) 489-0836.